Emigration from Mexico: Developments in Mexico

 Mexican source communities, mostly indigenous villages, are most often poor.
 To survive economically, such areas rely heavily on the emigration of some of their members and on the remittances they send back.
 Furthermore, research suggests that Mexican households are equal in authority and control over resources, which predicts the emigration of their male partners to the U.S. Emigration can function as an escape valve to alleviate economic pressures, as it provides a source of income and opens up work opportunities in villages of origin.
 The return of many migrants thus causes great stress on these communities, who are heading for economic crisis as important sources of income fall away and more people become unemployed as there is less work available.
 The states most affected by this phenomenon try to take action to help those who come back, but the full economic impact of the return of migrants is still to come.

 While emigrants return to their (mostly poor) home communities, sending them into economic crisis, another migration phenomenon is accelerating: internal migration.
 The lack of work opportunities in small villages drives people to migrate to large cities, rather than to the U.S. with almost 80% of the Mexican population living in urban zones in Mexico.
 Urban violence and crime, stunted growth, malnutrition, poor elementary education, poor hygiene and inadequate sanitation are just some of the implications of life in urban slums.
 According to UNICEF, urban migration has badly worsened the reach of social schemes of health and nutrition.

 Among communities of origin, there is a widespread ambivalence towards migrants, as the money they send back is welcome, but there is resentment against the cultural changes that they bring with them when they come back.
 Returning migrants are blamed for bringing with them drug use, sexually transmitted diseases, and antisocial behavior.
 They are held responsible for the abandonment of the traditional indigenous way of life as they bring back western cultural habits and material culture.
 The return of migrants to Mexico thus has important cultural repercussions and changes the face of their home communities forever.

 Developments in the U.S.

-In the U.S, Hispanics account for nearly 20% of the labor force by 2024.
-Furthermore, nearly 60% of the Hispanics are Mexican.
+In 2016, Hispanics were estimated to account for nearly 20% of the US labor force by 2024.
+Furthermore, nearly 60% of Hispanic Americans are of Mexican origin.
 This sector constitutes a non-negligible part of the U.S. economy.
 With the current migration trends, within a few years, Mexico will not be able to cover current demand for Mexican labor of its neighbor anymore.
 Migration from Venezuela, Guatemala, and the Dominican Republic to the U.S. is rising, as their migrants begin to replace Mexican workers.
 It is however unclear whether other Hispanic American countries follow these trends, and it is unsure whether the gap left by returning Mexicans will be filled by such migrants.
 Jeffrey Passel, chief demographer of the Pew Center, says the consequences for the U.S. economy may be important.